-Figure 17.11 Sample Serial Transmission Flowchart (Clocked Synchronous Mode)
+Figure~16.11~~Sample~Serial~Transmission~Flowchart~(Clocked~Synchronous~Mode)

-17.5.4 Serial Data Reception (Clocked Synchronous Mode)
+16.5.4 Serial Data Reception (Clocked Synchronous Mode)

-Figure 17.12 shows an example of SCI3 operation for reception in clocked synchronous mode.
+Figure 16.12 shows an example of SCI3 operation for reception in clocked synchronous mode.
 In serial reception, the SCI3 operates as described below.

-- 1. The SCI3 performs internal initialization synchronous with a synchronization clock input or output, starts receiving data. - 2.
+- The SCI3 performs internal initialization synchronous with a synchronization clock input or output, starts receiving data. - 2.
 The SCI3 stores the receive data in RSR. - 3.
 If an overrun error occurs (when reception of the next data is completed while the RDRF flag in SSR is still set to 1), the OER bit in SSR is set to 1.
 If the RIE bit in SCR3 is set to 1 at this time, an ERI interrupt request is generated, receive data is not transferred to RDR, and the RDRF flag remains to be set to 1. - 4.
 If reception is completed successfully, the RDRF bit in SSR is set to 1, and receive data is transferred to RDR.
 If the RIE bit in SCR3 is set to 1 at this time, an RXI interrupt request is generated.

-Figure 17.12 Example of SCI3 Reception in Clocked Synchronous Mode
+Figure 16.12 Example of SCI3 Reception in Clocked Synchronous Mode

 Reception cannot be resumed while a receive error flag is set to 1.
 Accordingly, clear the OER, FER, PER, and RDRF bits to 0 before resuming reception.
-Figure 17.13 shows a sample flow chart for serial data reception.
+Figure 16.13 shows a sample flow chart for serial data reception.

-Figure 17.13 Sample Serial Reception Flowchart (Clocked Synchronous Mode)
+Figure 16.13 Sample Serial Reception Flowchart (Clocked Synchronous Mode)

-17.5.5 Simultaneous Serial Data Transmission and Reception
+16.5.5 Simultaneous Serial Data Transmission and Reception

-Figure 17.14 shows a sample flowchart for simultaneous serial transmit and receive operations.
+Figure 16.14 shows a sample flowchart for simultaneous serial transmit and receive operations.
 The following procedure should be used for simultaneous serial data transmit and receive operations.
 To switch from transmit mode to simultaneous transmit and receive mode, after checking that the SCI3 has finished transmission and the TDRE and TEND flags are set to 1, clear TE to 0.
 Then simultaneously set TE and RE to 1 with a single instruction.
-To switch from receive mode to simultaneous transmit and receive mode, after checking that the SCI3 has finished receive mode, after checking that the SCI3 has finished receive mode, after checking that the SCI3 has finished receive mode to simultaneous transmit and receive mode, after checking that the SCI3 has finished reception, clear RE to 0.
+To switch from receive mode to simultaneous transmit and receive mode, after checking that the SCI3 has finished reception, clear RE to 0.
 Then after checking that the RDRF and receive error flags (OER, FER, and PER) are cleared to 0, simultaneously set TE and RE to 1 with a single instruction.